 - Don’t bleed in the water.
 If you have a cut get out.
 (The evidence of sharks attracted to menstrual blood or urine attracting sharks is inconclusive but believed not to attract white sharks.)

-- If you see a shark, alert others, stay calm and paddle away avoiding jerky, splashing motions and exit the water.
-Warn others.
+- If you see a shark face it or point your surfboard at it.
+Alert others around you and gather together, stay calm and paddle away avoiding jerky, splashing motions and exit the water.
+Warn others ashore.

 - Observe the signs.
-Beaches are posted if a large shark is sighted.
-Some like Stinson Beach have permanent signage.
+Beaches are posted if a large shark is sighted or of a recent attack.
+Some beaches, like Stinson Beach have permanent educational signage warning beachgoers.
 Tweet and Instagram to others using the #SharkWatch tag, drone footage and alerts on social media often outstrip the news and can alert ocean goers where high shark activity may be occurring.
-White sharks patrol areas but are not territorial so in time the shark will leave an area.
+White sharks patrol areas but are not strictly territorial, so in time the shark will leave an area.

 Final Resort?
 Shark survivors have described striking the nose, eyes or gills as a successful (and last ditch) approach towards inducing the shark to release them.
 Return attacks with white sharks are extremely rare and the odds of survival are high with immediate stabilization and care.